 Bali Asli Restaurant & Cooking School

-Bali Asli is one of the best-known Balinese cooking classes we’ve encountered.
+Bali Asli is one of the best-known Balinese cooking classes that we’ve come across.

 We like that they model their lessons on “a day in the life of a local woman”.
 And it’s a long day’s lesson at Bali, Asli.